 - Water: Water goes directly into the pan with the ham.
 This creates steam to keep it moist while baking in the oven.

 If you prefer to use a pre-cooked spiral ham, you can still use the brown sugar honey mustard glaze.
 Just be sure to adjust the cooking time and process to fit.
 Check this spiral ham recipe for guidance!

 What else can I add to this baked ham glaze recipe?

 This simple brown sugar glaze for ham is perfect as it is if you ask me, but it’s an easy recipe to change up.
 In general, you only need a few main parts for a glaze: something sweet to complement the savory pork, something tangy or acidic to balance it out, and something to add a bit more flavor.

 Some other things you can add: maple syrup for more sweetness; ground mustard, garlic powder, or onion powder; nutmeg, cloves, or another warm spice; pineapple or orange juice for something fruity and acidic; or aromatic and savory herbs like rosemary or oregano.

 If you are planning on serving a ham during the holidays, it’s well worth the small effort to glaze it.
-Glazing adds color, texture, and flavor to the meat, and it’s as simple as heating all of the ingredients on the stovetop.
-It’s so impressive to serve to the table, and it’s one of the most traditional of festive foods.
+Glazing adds color, texture, and flavor to the meat, and it’s as simple as heating all of the ingredients on the stovetop, and glazing while baking.